Hello, I’m Rob, I’m a multi-skilled marketer with B2B and B2C marketing experience.

-Running every aspect of a print business taught me a lot!
-Marketing to attract new clients, clearly communicating to ensure a perfect order, correctly ordering job materials, preparing and or creating artwork for press, counting in shirts, the actual print process, quality control, recounting tees, delivering them to the customer ON TIME, billing, asking for referrals and repeat!
+Running every aspect of a print business was crash course in business management.
+Marketing to attract new clients, clearly communicating to ensure a perfect order, correctly ordering job materials, preparing artwork for press, counting in shirts, the actual screen printing process, quality control, recounting tees, delivering them to the customer ON TIME, billing, asking for referrals and repeat!

-This business did ok, but the physical grind of printing was wearing me out.
-In 2016, I started learning HTML/CSS and WordPress/woocommerce along with digital marketing.
+This business was growing, but the physical grind of printing was wearing me out.
+In 2016, I started making plans for a career change.
+I began learning HTML/CSS, WordPress/Woocommerce, along with social media best practices.

 In 2009, I had an idea for a shirt with grips on the front, sleeves and sides that helped warehouse workers secure goods as they filled orders.
 Received serious interest from GRAINGER, DELTA AIRLINES, MCKESSON, LOWES, and more.